teleivo/lfcstraining/README.md

 # lfcstraining

 This is a VM setup to play around with for the lfcs sysadmin exam taken on Ubuntu in 2015.
 Below you'll find tasks for each of the domains and competencies.
+Check [ANSWERS](ANSWERS.md) for possible solutions to the given tasks.

 This is not an official guide or training program!!
 Please refer to https://training.linuxfoundation.org/certification/lfcs for an up to date list of the domains and competencies as these might change!!!